 Locals of Lower Dharamkot don’t give much preference to the Indians/local tourists when it comes to offering Home-stays and Hotels because foreign people will stay longer as compared to the local tourists.

-One of an important reason is behavior too (This was a part of conversation b/w me and local).
+One of the important reasons is behavior too (This was a part of conversation b/w me and local).

 i.e more no. of days stay and more – I hope you guys have got this.